-Unfortunately, Beth was away for this week’s session working on OBs but myself, Adam and the ‘State of Play’ team mucked in to try and get some balls rolling.
+After the general meeting, each program team were dispatched to work on ideas.
+Unfortunately, Beth was away for this week’s session working on OBs so myself, Adam and the ‘State of Play’ team mucked in to try and get some balls rolling.

 I bit the bullet and called the guy from Omescape who host a VR escape room game called ‘Mind Horror’.
 It appeared that the man in charge was the guy who answered the phone.
 I told him about Unlocked and really sold the idea to him.

 He nearly stumped me by asking what our audience numbers were, but I told him we had no idea as it was a pop-up station but that three was already a buzz about it in the gaming world.
 Thankfully that seemed to satisfy him.

 He seemed up for the idea of having us over to play the game live on air.
 I told him we would have three players and one tech crew as the OB team and he didn’t seem phased by that at all.

 He asked me to send him a follow-up email with more details so I told him our programme editor would be the one to contact him.